094459/blog/content/newsletter/aws-open-source-news-and-updates-181.md

 The articles and projects shared in this newsletter are only possible thanks to the many contributors in open source.
 I would like to shout out and thank those folks who really do power open source and enable us all to learn and build on top of what they have created.

-So thank you to the following open source heroes:
+So thank you to the following open source heroes: Efi Merdler-Kravitz, Jeffrey Lyon, Alex Pust, Salam Shaik, Rahul Pulikkot Nath, Sophia Parafina, Vadym Kazulkin, Alexander Rey,  Jason Andrews, Nikhil Swaminathan, Danny Banks, Erik Hanchett, Stephen Siegert,  Sunil Ramachandra, Julie Mills, James Eastham, and Damon Cortesi

 ### Latest open source projects